Last updated May 5th, 2021

 - What is the look and feel of your catio you have in mind?
 You could use PVC piping, metal or wood for the frame.
 We chose wood for that cottage-like character, with Silver Vines plants that finish the look.

-To fully enclose the catio we attached sections of Peak safety green mesh fencing (Home Depot) to the top of the frame.
-The foundation is constructed from red patio stone blocks.
-This works well as we know how our ground dwellers love to roll their backs on stone, either heated by the sun or cooled down in a shaded spot.
+The patio stone blocks are the perfect choice for ground dwelling cats, as you know how they love to roll their backs on stone, either heated by the sun or cooled down in a shaded spot.
 You may cover a section of the roof with a tarp polyethylene cover to provide some protection from elements but we decided to keep it open for a more outdoor feeling to allow as much sun through as possible.
 If the cats need cover from an afternoon shower there is always the option of retreating to one of four kitty condos placed at different levels.
 More about these ‘condos’ below.

 Cat Condos are fun

 For the cat that likes to get away from it all, the cave dweller, there are four elevated ‘condos’ built against the side of the house.
 These condos provide shelter from the elements, and for the kitty that just needs some ‘me-time’, it’s the perfect spot for a catnap at any time of day.
 The cats play condo ‘musical chairs’, moving from one condo to the next, from the morning until afternoon.
 My oldest cat, Ninhsy Earl Grey, will only emerge near sunset and hop onto the highway for a little bit of bird watching or to watch me water the plants.
 He likes this little retreat away from the younger cats who won’t bother him for a wrestle when he’s in one of the condos.
 In fact, I think it must be a kitty rule – “thou shalt not fight inside the condo”.
 Either that or the cats adhere to their kitty timeshare schedule!